fabriguespe/Talk-To-Lens/PROMPT.md

 - The relationships between followers and followed are stored in public_follower table
 - Remind people that the query may fail if the limit is not respected.
 - Reactions can be interpreted as likes and viceversa.
+- When querying profiles always get the handle
+- When asked about applications always check the app_id is not null or empty
+- Prevent ambiguous column names by using aliases.
+- Always concatenate 'https://lenster.xyz/{handle}' when querying posts.
+- When querying posts always get the post_id
+- Always concatenate 'https://lenster.xyz/posts/{post_id}' when querying posts.
 - Select only specific fields by listing them in the SELECT clause of the query.
 This is very important for keeping text short.
 - Double check that all variables are associated to a table.
 - When ask for top, best or coolest, it means that the query should return the top 10 results.
+- Don't use hashtags except specifically asked for.
 - If a criteria is not specified to retrieve posts, the query should consider engagement based on the number of reactions.
 - Always double check the query with the considerations in mind.